Shigoto-dev19/mina-mastermind/README.md

 ### turnCount

-- Stores the amount of guesses the codebreaker has taken during a game
+- Stores the amount of guesses the codebreaker has taken during a game.
-- This is incremented each time the codebreaker calls `makeGuess`
+- This is incremented each time the codebreaker calls `(makeGuess)`

 ### codemasterId & codebreakerId

-- Stores unique identifiers for both players the codemaster and codebreaker
+- Stores unique identifiers for both players the codemaster and codebreaker.
-- Each ID is a hashed address and salt
+- Each ID is a hashed address and salt.

 ### Solutions hash

 - Stores the hashed secret combination set by the codemaster.
-- The secret combination along with a salt is passed when calling the `createGame` method.
+- The secret combination along with a salt is passed when calling the `(createGame)` method.

 ### serializedGuess

-- Stores array of guesses by the codebreaker in raw Field format
+- Stores array of guesses by the codebreaker in raw Field format.

 ### serializedClue

-- Stores array of clues given by the codemaster in raw Field format
+- Stores array of clues given by the codemaster in raw Field format.

 ### isSolved

-- Stores boolean which represent the state if the game
+- Stores boolean which represent the state if the game.

 ## initGame()
-- Called by the deployer account to initialize the app/game
+- Called by the deployer account to initialize the app/game.
-- Takes 1 Uint argument to set the max amount of rounds
+- Takes 1 Uint argument to set the max amount of rounds.

 ## createGame()
-- Called by the codemaster/player
+- Called by the codemaster/player.
-- Takes 2 Field arguments, the codemaster's serialized secretCombination and a salt
+- Takes 2 Field arguments, the codemaster's serialized secretCombination and a salt.

 ## makeGuess()
-- Called by the codebreaker/player
+- Called by the codebreaker/player.
-- Takes 2 Field arguments, the codebreaker's serialized guess and a salt
+- Takes 2 Field arguments, the codebreaker's serialized guess and a salt.

 ## giveClue()
-- Called by the codemaster/player
+- Called by the codemaster/player.
-- Takes 2 Field arguments, the codemaster's serialized secretCombination and a salt
+- Takes 2 Field arguments, the codemaster's serialized secretCombination and a salt.
+- Responsible for verifying the guess against the secret combination and updating the isSolved value on chain inorder to determine the outcome of the game.

 ---